monk1108/Douban-Group-Posts-Scraping/README.md

 ### Post scraping for douban group posts

 #### Post Scraping
-TODO: add the cookie from your own webpage!
+Before start: add the cookie from your own webpage!

 - posts from douban groups: `python scraping.py`
 - content and replies from the posts scraped above: `python scraping_content.py`